+Where the Contractor removes concrete or asphalt hard surfaces over the pipes, the Contractor shall restore the hard surfaces as previously outlined.
 The Contractor will be responsible to restore any damage caused to these driveways at its cost.
 All damaged hard surface driveway areas shall be neatly saw cut and the damaged materials removed and disposed of by the Contractor prior to carrying out any restoration work.

-The new corrugated aluminized steel type II pipe for this installation is to be provided with a minimum depth of cover measured from the top of the pipe of 305mm (12") for a round pipe and 500mm for a pipe arch.
-If the bridge culvert pipe is placed at their proper elevations, same should be achieved.
+The new corrugated aluminized steel type II pipes for these installations are to be provided with a minimum depth of cover measured from the top of the pipe of 305mm (12") for a round pipe and 500mm for a pipe arch.
+If the bridge culvert pipes are placed at their proper elevations, same should be achieved.
 If the Contractor finds that the minimum cover is not being met, they shall notify the Town Drainage Superintendent and the Consulting Engineer immediately so that steps can be taken to rectify the condition prior to the placement of any backfill.
 The minimum cover requirement is critical and must be attained.
 In order for these new access bridge culverts to properly fit the channel parameters, all of the design grade elevations must be strictly adhered to.